sadamexx/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React JS is a user interface library created by Facebook.
+It is used in various forms to create complex and rich user interfaces.
+The reason it was created was so that developers could create large web applications which can change data, without having to reload the page all the time.
+It is meant to be fast, scalable and simple.
+The reason it is called react is as the user changes the data, it “reacts” to those changes quickly.

 - [ ] What does it mean to _think_ in react?

+    Thinking in React means thinking about how you approach building your app.
+It means you will think about what patterns you can see and then put those into components.
+It's a good way to try to streamline the way you build so that it is a faster, more concise way of approaching your coding.

 - [ ] Describe state.

+    State is basically a way we store data to be used within our component.
+React is able to update the DOM when the state changes and tell the DOM what data to render which takes a lot of pressure off of the actual browsers.

 - [ ] Describe props.

+    A prop is a way for us to pass information from one component to another component.
+I like to think of props as an adapter.
+Let’s say you have a 3 prong plug, but you are staying somewhere that only has 2 prongs.
+You need an adapter to be able to use that plug in the wall.
+Props is the adapter.
+It helps you transfer a set of information  to where you can use it in another situation or component.
+Just because you use the props, doesn’t mean you can change the information you are using.
+We can’t change the adapter to now transfer data and electricity to the wall plug, it only transfers what it was given, you can’t change it.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects is anything that affects something outside of the function being executed.
+For example, fetching data from an API, console logging, or timers are all things that happen outside of the function.
+A side effect is something that can cause a component to return a different output for the same state and props.
+The effect hook or useEffect is a way that we can manage side effects.
+It tells React that a component needs to run a side effect.

 ## Project Set Up